 The United States will usually do an extra employment check if you work in a consultancy that is hard to define.
 This extra check is to dig in a little deeper to what exact work and projects you are currently working on.

 A PIMS is a client/server application that applicants need to fill out.
 You will be issued a 221g if you haven’t updated this information yet.
 In this case, the 221g simply puts your visa processing on hold until all information has been updated.

 Now that the Department of State has issued you a 221g, they will issue you a slip with an assigned case number to your stamping.
 Usually, the case number starts with the year your interview took place and is followed by your assigned case number.
 Depending on your case, you will have to submit the respective documents needed to get through your visa application process.
-You will have the option to submit your documents electronically or at VFS drop box.
+You will have the option to submit your documents electronically or at the VFS dropbox.
 Don’t worry so much about the logistics to this part — all the information about the documents and where you have to submit them will be stated on your slip.

 Once you have submitted all the required documents, it is time to wait to see if your visa will be approved or not.
 If the consulate decides to issue you the visa, they will ask for your passport so that they can officially stamp the visa in.
 In the unfortunate case your visa gets rejected, the consulate will return all original documents to you.

 As mentioned, petitions can be refused for a variety of reasons.
 For example, a consular officer may find issues in your background – your approval may be a result of misrepresentation, fraud, or other means that are against the law.
 In this case, the officer has the right to reject the visa that was claimed under the 221g provision.